aaronwalsman/impossibly-good/README.md

 The code here is pretty raw at the moment, with branches for the state after the initial submission, and after the additional rebuttal experiments.
 Documentation, dependencies and how-to coming soon.

+This code was developed using [rl-starter-files](https://github.com/lcswillems/rl-starter-files) and [torch-ac](https://github.com/lcswillems/torch-ac) as a starting point.